eProsima/Fast-DDS-docs/docs/fastdds/use_cases/wifi/discovery_server_use_case.rst

 UDPv4 persistency example
 -------------------------

-On Discovery Service, servers gather and maintain the information of all connected endpoints, and distribute it to the clients.
+On Discovery Server, servers gather and maintain the information of all connected endpoints, and distribute it to the clients.
 In case of a server failure, all this information is lost and the server needs to recover it on restart.
 In the :ref:`basic setup<discovery_server_major_scenario_setup>` this is done